Volkswagen ID. Buzz review – retro surfer bus reinvented as an EV

 Verdict – is the Volkswagen ID.
 Buzz a good car?

 When it first launched, the ID.
 Buzz MPV impressed us with its retro charm and spacious interior but it was let down by sluggish performance and the lack of a seven-seater option.
 Now that’s changed and the Volkswagen ID.
-Buzz is the car we think it should have been from the outset, with punchy power, a versatile long-wheelbase version that costs just a tiny bit more but adds a six and seven-seater layout, and even a hot GTX model for added excitement.
+Buzz is the car we think it should have been from the outset, with punchy power, a versatile long-wheelbase version that costs just a tiny bit more but adds a seven-seater layout, and even a hot GTX model for added excitement.

 Volkswagen ID.
 Buzz models, specs and alternatives

-Top 10 best people carriers and MPVs 2024
+The best people carriers and MPVs on sale in 2025

 While its name may elicit groans (electric + bus = Buzz), the ‘ID.’ prefix ties the ID.
 Buzz in with the rest of Volkswagen’s electric car lineup.
 Yet, a name isn’t the only thing the ID.
 Buzz shares with VW’s other electric cars – the plug-in MPV sits on a modified version of the ID.3 and ID.4’s underpinnings, too.